 Members of the company involved in supply chain and HR are reminded to be constantly mindful of the risks of slavery and human trafficking in our business.

 Staff have received training and guidance on the measures the business is taking to protect our people and our customers.
-These measures were kept under review and updated in accordance with the frequently changing government advice.
+These measures were kept under review and updated in accordance with the frequently changing government guidance.

 Risk of slavery and human trafficking in our business